josamuna/js-practice/Day-18/README.md

 ## 7. Manipulating Styles

 > Each HTML Element has an attribute called "style," which can be used to style it using inline style.
+As the CSS properties use hyphen, in JS Code the Camel Case is used because to avoid getting errors.

+Styling in HTML directly

 ```html
 <h2 style="background-color: green; color: white;">Something</h2>